RobertBonagura/AWS-Certified-Solutions-Architect-Associate/cloud-guru-course/03-Identity_Access_Management.md

 * Service Side Encryption With Customer Provided Keys - SSE-C
     * Where you give your keys to Amazon that you manage

-There may also be Client Side Encryption where you encrypy the object and then upload it to S3.
+There may also be Client Side Encryption where you encrypt the object and then upload it to S3.

 To add encryption to an S3 bucket, just go into the AWS Console and select S3.
 Then select your S3 bucket and on the right-hand side of screen, click encryption to select a type.
 * Interesting to think about, what this does is mean that if someone were to break in to the AWS server and take a hard disk why my bucket stored on it, it would still be encrypted without the appropriate AWS encryption key.